-Here some examples from the Ceph Dashboard on how to specify environments and run options:
+Here are some examples from Ceph Dashboard that show how to specify different environments and run options:

 Unlike the various Ceph daemons and

-ceph-fuse, unit tests are linked against the default memory allocator (glibc) unless explicitly linked against something else.
-This enables tools like valgrind to be used in the tests.
+ceph-fuse, the unit tests are linked against the default memory allocator (glibc) unless they are explicitly linked against something else.
+This enables tools such as valgrind to be used in the tests.

 Google Test unit testing library hides the client output from the shell.
 In order to debug the client after setting the desired debug level (e.g